February 22, 2026

 DASH and its operator aboard USS Nicholas

 Operation was, at least in theory, relatively simple.
 The drone would be moved out of the hangar and made ready on the deck, where a local controller would order the takeoff.
 Controls were relatively simple, two knobs to set heading and altitude, and a stick to control the direction of movement.
 Once the drone was safely airborne, control would be passed to an operator in the CIC, whose scope combined the picture from the ship's sonar and local air-search radar.
-Once the submarine was over the target, the payload (two Mk 44s or one Mk 46 for the QH-50C, two Mk 46s for the more powerful QH-50D, or a W44 nuclear depth bomb for either type) would be dropped, and the operator in the CIC would bring the drone back.
+Once the drone was over the target, the payload (two Mk 44s or one Mk 46 for the QH-50C, two Mk 46s for the more powerful QH-50D, or a W44 nuclear depth bomb for either type) would be dropped, and the operator in the CIC would bring the drone back.
 Once it was close enough to the ship, the deck operator would take control back and steer it in for a landing.
 In calm seas, this involved simply placing it over the deck and reducing altitude until the skids reached the deck, at which point a switch in the skid would automatically change the rotor pitch to keep the drone there.
 For rougher weather, the drone was equipped to lower a line to the deck, which could be secured and used to guide it in.

 DASH undergoing maintenance in a hangar